maptracker/datasciencecoursera/Rnotes.md

   right-hand argument.
 In the above example, x and y will be "the same", but will be two independent objects (manipulating x will not change y, even if y is a data frame or other 'complex' object).
+* `=` can be used as an alias for `<-`
+  * Scott avoids this, because it can cause confusion when dealing with parameter assignment, which also uses equals, for example with the 'nrow' parameter in `diag(1:2, nrow = 4)`
+* Parameters to functions are sometimes passed at particular positions (first parameter, second parameter, etc), and sometimes passed by name (`length = 5`).
 * R is case-sensitive: b != B
 * Left methods and right methods may have the same name, but are generally (always?) different functions.